treygriffith/sandman/README.md

 Most specifically, because `require` calls are not contained to the `root` directory the way that `fs` calls are, it is possible to `require` a file that is outside of your `root`, giving a potential attacker access to potentially sensitive data.
 This is mitigated by only allowing `require`s on files outside of the `root` if they are contained in a `node_modules` directory, but that's hardly bulletproof.

 The other limitation is one of speed and memory.
-Each Sandman instance creates a new process, and each dependency is put in its own virtual machine.
+Each Sandman instance creates a new process, and each dependency is put in a [new context](http://nodejs.org/api/vm.html).
 So obviously you can't have tons of these on a single machine.

 Usage
 -----